adjust/smart_banner_sdk/README.md

 There are two ways to set a deeplink:
  - pass [deeplink path parameters](#init-schema) to `AdjustSmartBanner.init`
- - call `setDeepLinkPath` and `setAndroidAppSchema` setters as shown below
+ - call `setDeepLinkPath` and `setAndroidAppScheme` setters as shown below

 There are ways to provide context to interpolate deeplink template:
  - pass it as a [deeplink context parameter](#init-context) to `AdjustSmartBanner.init`